 Popular house additions include: an extra bedroom, bathroom, kitchen, office space, entertainment room, etc.

 Here is an updated list of popular house additions and their costs to help you plan your budget.

-How Much Does a New Addition Cost?
+How Much Does An Addition Cost?

-The price for a large house addition that includes a kitchen or bathroom is comparable to building a small home.
+The cost of large house addition that includes a kitchen or bathroom is comparable to building a small home.
+Average prices start at $90,000 and can go up to $160,000

 On average, addition cost per square foot is $125-400.
-Obviously its size and location will be the primary cost drivers, but the following factors that may jack up the final price as well:
+Obviously, the addition’s size and location will be the primary cost drivers, but the following factors may increase the final price as well:

 – complexity of architectural design